Minolta Mnd30-p image

 Focusing Manual Focus

-Zoom No Optical Zoom
+Zoom Digital Zoom, Optical Zoom

 Viewfinder Optical